 You then pour the mixture over ice, add water and milk to taste, and voila, you have created a frappé!

 #7 Swedish Egg Coffee

 Now up to Scandinavia where they have created a new take on coffee for breakfast.
 Popular in both Sweden and Norway, egg coffee is exactly what it sounds like.

 To make it, you mix a raw egg with coffee grounds and a small amount of water and mix it until it has the consistency of, well, an egg-coffee slurry.
 You then take the slurry, pour it into a pot of boiling water, mix, strain, and serve.

 The result is supposedly one of the smoothest and creamiest cups of coffee you will ever have; make sure you use good eggs though.

 Irish Coffee by Chris Arnold

 Alcohol and coffee, what else do you really need?
-Almost everyone has heard of, if not tried an Irish coffee, though most people simply use Baileys rather than making the real thing.
+Almost everyone has heard of, if not try an Irish coffee, though most people simply use Baileys rather than making the real thing.

-All you need for this bonafied beverage is your coffee of choice, Irish whiskey, brown sugar and some whipped heavy cream (or just whipped cream from a can if you’re lazy).
+All you need for this bonafide beverage is your coffee of choice, Irish whiskey, brown sugar, and some whipped heavy cream (or just whipped cream from a can if you’re lazy).